htmercury/Cpp-Keylogger/README.md

 ## Disclaimer
 Any usage of this keylogger on a computer that is not owned by you or do not have permissions, **YOU ARE RESPONSIBLE FOR THE OUTCOME**.
 Not me.

+## Acknowledgments
+Hat tip to Ermin's amazing course on creating a keylogger, check out his profile and other courses (here!)[https://www.udemy.com/user/erminkreponic/]